 Electric motors have the advantage of giving long continuous runs.
-Their speed is much higher than that of clockwork motors, and this makes it possible to employ higher reduction ratios and thus obtain greater power.
+Their speed is much higher than that of clockwork motors, and this makes it possible to employ higher reduction ratios and advantage by gearing.

-With the larger Outfits, belt drive can be replaced with advantage by gearing.
 To operate a slow-moving model demanding great power, such as a traction engine, gears that will provide a considerable reduction must be used.
-For example, a Worm meshed with a 1" Pinion will give 1:19 reduction; while a Worm meshed with a 57-teeth Gear will give a 1:57 reduction.
+For example, a Worm meshed with a 1/2" Pinion will give 1:19 reduction; while a Worm meshed

-On account of wartime restrictions the only Meccano Motor at present available is the Magic Clockwork Motor.
+Meccano Motor at present available is the Magic Clockwork Motor.